Welcome to the real world! Now that you're earning money, use these tips to trim your tax bill.

 Now that you've entered the workforce, you'll enjoy getting steady paychecks and so will your partner: Uncle Sam.

 Becoming a wage earner also means becoming a taxpayer.
-You'll owe federal income taxes at rates that range between 10 percent (on up to $9,325 of taxable income in 2017 if you're single) to 39.6 percent (for amounts over $418,400).
+You'll owe federal income taxes at rates that range between 10 percent to 37 percent.

-In addition, Social Security and Medicare taxes will claim 6.2 percent of your first $127,200 of salary in 2017.
+In addition, Social Security and Medicare taxes will claim 6.2 percent of your first $160,200 of salary in 2023 and $168,600 in 2024.
 The 1.45 percent portion of the tax that pays for Medicare continues no matter how high your wages.
 You will also pay state income taxes, how much depends on where you live.
 But paying taxes isn’t just a one-way street.
 There are also ways starting a new job can also help you save on taxes.

 Get withholding right